gziz/summ/README.md

-# SAAS Boilerplate
+# SAAS Template

-A modern, full-stack SAAS web application template to kickstart your next project.
+A modern, full-stack SAAS web application template to kickstart your next project.\
+This repo is a fork of [Mckay's SaaS boilerplate](https://github.com/mckaywrigley/o1-pro-template-system) with some minor fixes.

 ## Tech Stack